Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* refactor tours after code reformat: imp widget uses in tours, ... + add missing tours (test tables actions, ...) + test backend info in tours(add methods in toolbox to check table in backend, ...)
+* refactor tours after code reformat: imp widget uses in tours + add missing tours in table
 * investigate to stop using dfs ?
 * complete readme
 * In dictionnary/dictionnary of advanced tab of action sidebar: use Field component.
 * Add a function to add a value to an Field component?
 Should check and 'sanitize' data. (should also work on an input that was already created (outside class?)) (create an Input component?)
 * We need to be able to call thememanager, notifmanager,... in html templates with only one line
 * imp notification manager: enable to have a feature where a json response does not create a notification (boolean in json response) + look at all JSONResponse in code (look if we need a notif, if it is working or need to use handleRedirectNotification, if error notifs are implemented (try except))
+* Add delete project feature

 ### To Fix